 3. BOOK CROSSING: A book sharing site.
 Leave a book post of yours there, and look up books you find.

 4. LITSY: Phone app only.
 An ‘Instagram for books’ (not as big though!).
 Book reviews, book photos, social networking.

-Here is a way to find thousands more readers with a budgeted amount:
+Here is a way to find thousands more readers with a small budgeted amount:

 BookBub Ads can be used to promote any book at any price at any time.
 Ads aren’t subject to an editorial review process, so you can launch a campaign whenever you want and let it run as long as you’d like.
 You decide your own budget and choose your own ad image.
 Lastly, Ads offer new, powerful targeting options that allow you to choose which readers see your ad.